v-rgrace/Viva/Viva/connections/plan-viva-connections.md

 - Use the [SharePoint modernization scanner](/sharepoint/dev/transform/modernize-scanner) to create a dashboard that helps you determine modernization readiness.
 - Learn more about how to [transform classic sites to modern sites](/sharepoint/dev/transform/modernize-userinterface-site-pages), or consider [creating new modern sites using SharePoint site templates](https://support.microsoft.com/office/apply-and-customize-sharepoint-site-templates-39382463-0e45-4d1b-be27-0e96aeec8398).
-- For popular sites that are expected to get a high amount of traffic (1000s of views per day or more) [learn more about best practices for high-performing sites and portals](/sharepoint/portal-health).
+- For popular sites that are expected to get a high amount of traffic (thousands of views per day or more) [learn more about best practices for high-performing sites and portals](/sharepoint/portal-health).

 ## Step 3: Plan the dashboard

 Start by identifying the key scenarios that Viva Connections needs to support and identify owners of those employee experiences.
-Tasks and scenarios will be primarily supported by cards in the Viva Connections dashboard that can be targeted to specific audiences using Microsoft 365 groups.
-Consider which groups of employees will need access to specific resources.
+Tasks and scenarios will be primarily supported by cards in the Viva Connections dashboard that can be targeted to specific audiences using Microsoft 365 Groups.
+Consider which groups of employees need access to specific resources.

 >
 |Dashboard on mobile | Description |